Why a 5-Year CD is Your Best Bet After the Fed Meeting

 There’s still time to lock in above-average interest rates by opening a 5-Year CD after the last Fed meeting.

-In its second meeting of the year, the Federal Reserve voted to hold interest rates in the 4.25% to 4.5% range.
+In its third meeting of the year, the Federal Reserve voted to hold interest rates in the 4.25% to 4.5% range.
 That’s disappointing news for those hoping to refinance a mortgage, but it’s great news for consumers looking to save.

 Sign up for Kiplinger’s Free E-Newsletters